8 min read

 While the list above is not exhaustive, it gives a broad understanding of who can generally qualify for this type of Trust.
 If you are curious to read more about who can qualify, please feel free to check out the full Schedule here.

-Since 17 July 2013, trustees can, at their discretion, apply income and capital to any of the trust's beneficiaries, but this must be no more than £3000 or 3% of the trust's capital (whichever is lower in value) per annum.
-This amount will be shared between the other beneficiaries.
+Trustees can, at their discretion, apply income and capital to any of the trust's other beneficiaries, but this must be no more than £3,000 or 3% of the trust's capital (whichever is lower in value) per annum.

 Where the client has more than one disabled child, a trust must be created for each child.
 On the death of the primary beneficiary, the trust will continue as a basic discretionary trust only unless the trust itself is dissolved, in which case the assets in the trust will be distributed to the default beneficiaries.